 One of the more common reasons to request a modification is that either party has experienced a change in income.
 Cohabitation can also support a request to modify.
 But cohabitation does not require a judge to terminate alimony, only to change it.
 A spouse requesting a modification on this basis must also meet the legal definition of cohabitation.
 In Georgia, it means dwelling continuously and openly in a romantic relationship with someone else.

 Whether you are seeking alimony or it is being requested of you, let us help.
-We understand the financial challenges that alimony poses to both paying and receiving spouses, and will work towards an outcome that is in your best interests.
-Contact E.N.
-Banks-Ware Law Firm, LLC, today to set up your consultation.
+We understand the financial challenges that alimony poses to both paying and receiving spouses and will work toward an outcome that is in your best interests.
+Contact our team at E.N.
+Banks-Ware Law Firm, LLC, today to set up your consultation: 770-679-2617.